ayhanyeni/customer-statement/README.md

-# Rabobank Customer Statement Processor
+# Transaction Processor

-Rabobank Customer Statement Processor application evaluates a customer statement records file for validity and reports invalid records.
+Transaction Processor application evaluates a customer statement records file for validity and reports invalid records.
 For evaluation of the records, correctness of end balance values and uniqueness of reference ids are checked.